This page covers what crypto and Web3 companies need from a DPO and how Engage Compliance supports the sector.

 Engage Compliance crypto and Web3 experience

-Engage Compliance founder Julian Gage previously served in privacy leadership at Coinbase (one of the largest crypto exchanges globally) and Robinhood (which expanded into crypto).
-The combination provides direct operational experience with crypto-specific privacy challenges including:
+Our team’s prior experience includes in-house privacy leadership roles at Coinbase (one of the largest crypto exchanges globally) and Robinhood (which expanded into crypto).
+This provides direct operational experience with crypto-specific privacy challenges including:

-• Few fractional DPO providers have this level of direct crypto experience.
+- Few outsourced DPO providers have this level of direct crypto experience.

 When to engage a DPO